Interviews

 1 Week After the Interview

-One week after the interview or expected reply date is the most standard time to follow up with the interviewer.
-This is when you can send a gentle reminder that you’re still interested.
+One week after the interview or the expected reply date is the standard time to follow up with the interviewer.
+And I’m not just talking about the polite pre-interview, thank you.
+This is the time to show your interest in the next steps and reaffirm your commitment.

 Subject line: [Interviewer's Name], following up on the [Job Title] interview